seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part21-Architecture-of-State-Change.md

 });
 ```

-Notice an important field:
+Notice one particularly important field:

 ```typescript
 approved
 ```

-New comments default to:
+which defaults to:

 ```text
 false
 ```

-This introduces moderation.
+This creates our first workflow state machine.

 ---